Jiheui/ARTeam/README.md

 ## Milestones, Scheduling, Deliverables

 ### Milestones
--Decide on the new features of application development.
+- Decide on the new features of application development.
 - Do customer research.
 - Application can be personalised for users.
 - Update posters.